 and interactions (for example, videos vs. photos), and try to incorporate more of those into your content planning as you move forward.

 While social media is a great avenue for generating interest in properties you’ve recently listed, your followers don’t want to hear about your business every single day.
 Try to follow the 80/20 rule: Give your audience helpful or entertaining content 80% of the time and post directly about your business 20% of the time.
-You can post anything that’s valuable to homeowners, such as interior design inspiration or home.
+You can post anything that’s valuable to homeowners, such as interior design inspiration or home maintenance tips, or share information that’s

 A real estate blog is an excellent way to position yourself as the local expert and to build credibility in your community and beyond.
 Your strategy for your blog posts can be similar to what you post on social media, but you’ll have more room to expand the valuable information you provide.
 You can write about local festivals, the amenities of specific neighborhoods, lawn and garden care, tips for first-time home buyers – the possibilities are endless.